Gravitating vortices and the Einstein--Bogomol'nyi equations: Introduction

+Further motivation for this work comes the theory of cosmic strings in physics.
+Even though the physical relevance of the equations \eqref{eq:gravvortexeq} has only been established for $c = 0$ \cite{Yang1992}, we expect that our methods may apply to other cosmic string models in the literature with non-zero cosmological constant (see Remark \ref{rem:cosmologicalconstant}).
+In particular, our analysis of the positive genus case in Section \ref{sec:higher-genus} may be useful for the models with $\Lambda < 0$ considered in \cite{Maheda}, while the methods of Theorem \ref{th:Yangconjectureintro} may provide new insight in the non-abelian situation considered in \cite{Yang1994CMP}, for the unexplored case of compact surfaces.

-We finish this section by observing that the gravitating vortex equations were obtained in~\cite{AGG2} as a dimensional reduction of the K\"ahler--Yang--Mills equations introduced in~\cite{AGG}, and indeed our original aim was to obtain new solutions of the latter equations (see~\cite[Section~1]{AGG2}).
-With the same motivation, we can use Theorem~\ref{thm:higher-genus.intro} to construct a new class of non-trivial solutions of the K\"ahler--Yang--Mills equations.
-In the context of dimensional reduction considered in~\cite{AGG2}, they are defined on a pair $(X,E)$ consisting of the product $X=\Sigma\times\PP^1$ with K\"ahler form $\omega_\tau=p^*\omega +\frac{4}{\tau}q^*\omega_{FS}$, where $\omega_{FS}$ is the Fubini--Study metric on the complex projective line $\PP^1$, $p\colon X\to\Sigma$ and $q\colon X\to\PP^1$ are the canonical projections, and $E$ is the rank 2 vector bundle over $X$ given by the holomorphic extension in $\Ext^1_X(q^*\cO_{\PP^1}(2),p^*L)\cong H^0(\Sigma,L)$ determined by $\phi$ (cf.~\cite[Theorem~1.1]{AGG2}).
+The gravitating vortex equations were obtained in~\cite{AGG2} as a dimensional reduction of the K\"ahler--Yang--Mills equations introduced in~\cite{AGG}, and in Theorem \ref{thm:dim-red} we use Theorem~\ref{thm:higher-genus.intro} to construct a new class of non-trivial solutions of the K\"ahler--Yang--Mills equations.